iO-Academy/2022-jul-icepace/README.md

   sass --watch userProfile.scss:userProfile.css
 ```

-The application will now be available whereever you access it, bask in the coolness!
+Providing you're running the PHP server, the application will now be available, bask in the coolness!

 ### Created by:
 - George Oakley [@Georgeoak03](https://github.com/Georgeoak03)